LACMIP/emu/docs/_documentation/export.md

 The following shared reports are available in the [Sites module](({{ site.baseurl }}/documentation/sites/))...

+- **Earth Map IP**: (kml) opens selected LACMIP localities in Google Earth, if they are georeferenced
 - **IP Loc ID Gaps**: (PDF) lists any gaps in the LACMIP locality number sequence; there should never be any, which this report can confirm

 The following shared reports are available in the [Taxonomy module](({{ site.baseurl }}/documentation/taxonomy/))...